wallaby-rails/wallaby-rails/docs/authorizer.md

 ### For `permit_params`

-Since CanCanCan does not support this feature, therefore, Wallaby won't do anything either for `permit_params`.
+Since CanCanCan does not support this feature, Wallaby won't do anything either for `permit_params`.

 ## Pundit

 ### For `authorize`, `authorized?` and `unauthorized?`

-As mentioned [above](#cancancan), when Wallaby checks permission against, they will work as how Pundit works:
+Similar to [Cancancan](#cancancan), when Wallaby checks permission, they will work the same as how Pundit works:

 ```ruby
 authorizer.authorized? :index, Product # => Same as `policy(Product).index?`